uxmsdevs/tts/README.md

 If you preferred using for URI only, For example:

-	<a href="{% componeny 'TTS' lang='en' sentence='One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+	<a href="{% component 'TTS' lang='en' sentence='One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 "What has happened!?" he asked himself.
 "I... don\'t know." said Samsa, "Maybe this is a bad dream."
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.' %}">Go to Speech</a>

 this returns something like: